OAAmine/QRxFiltrate/README.md

 ## Contributing

 Contributions to QRxFiltrate are welcome!
-If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request on the [GitHub repository](https://github.com/your-username/QRxFiltrate).
+If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request on the [GitHub repository](https://github.com/OAAmine/QRxFiltrate).

 When contributing, please ensure to follow the existing code style and include appropriate tests for your changes.

 ## License

-QRxFiltrate is licensed under the [MIT License](LICENSE).
+QRxFiltrate is licensed under the [GPL-3](LICENSE).
 Feel free to modify and distribute the tool as per the terms of the license.